Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/CWAP/Fz3r0_-_Hacia-la-cima-del-CWAP/4-way-handshake/state-machine.md

 # 🪆🛜⚙️ 802.11 State Machine: `Discovery`, `Authentication`, `Association`, `Transition` & `Disconnection`

+The 802.11 state machine describes the process a client (STA) undergoes when connecting to a wireless network, with four key states: Discovery, Authentication, Association, and Transition, concluding with Disconnection. maintain connections.

 - It consists of the **four states** of client connectivity during a session, from disconnected to fully authorized/associated via secure authentication.
+- Considered as "The discovery/connection/transition/disconnection process" of a client in a BSS at a protocol level (Frame exchange process).
 - Any Client Station or Access Point (STA or AP) can be in some "state" within this state machine at any given time (State 1, State 2, State 3, State 4).
-- Considered as "The discovery/connection/transition/disconnection process" of a client in a BSS at a protocol level.
+- Each client and Access Point (AP) follows this state machine to manage and maintain connections.

 Most common issues to torubleshoot are Connectivity Problems, this means:

 - STAs/Clients either can't connect, can't maintain it's connection, it's not roaming well between APs, it can't connect to the SSID, and so on...

-Understanding this kind of Frame Exchanges help to analyze step by step the process for BSS Discovery & Joining, Analyze Roaming Behavior, etc_
+Understanding this kind of Frame Exchanges help to analyze step by step the process for BSS Discovery & Joining, Analyze Roaming Behavior, etc.

 ## Open System Authentication